kimzuni/longvinter-docker-server/docs/en/README.md

 ### Manually

-When the server starts, a `Game.ini` file will be created in the following location: `<mount_folder>/Longvinter/Saved/Config/LinuxServer/Game.ini`
+When the server starts, a `Game.ini` file will be created in the following location: `<mount_folder>/Longvinter/Saved/Config/LinuxServer/Game.ini`.

-s
-But if the DISABLE_GENERATE_SETTINGS value is set to 'true', the file can be modified and set directly.
+By default, the `Game.ini` file consists of the [this environment variables](#with-environment-variables), but if the DISABLE_GENERATE_SETTINGS value is set to 'true', the file can be modified and set directly.

 > [!IMPORTANT]
 > Changes can only be made to `Game.ini` while the server is off.